Willimansett Bridge: History

-Prior to its construction, a "free bridge at Willamansett" was discussed at least as early as 1886, with the Commonwealth's committee on roads and bridges visiting the site in an official capacity on March 18, 1886.
+Prior to its construction, a "free bridge at Willimansett" was discussed at least as early as 1886, with the Commonwealth's committee on roads and bridges visiting the site in an official capacity on March 18, 1886.
 The bridge was built in 1891 by Richard F. Hawkins Ironworks (superstructure) and Wright Lyons and Company (substructure) with Edward S. Shaw as engineer at an original cost of $178,326.69.

 The bridge received new weight restrictions in the summer of 2007.
 A refurbishment project began in August 2011.
 The $19 million project included bridge deck replacement, sidewalk replacement, bridge rail replacement, substructure repairs, cleaning & painting of structural steel.
 Girders, steel trusses and one or more of the piers will be replaced.
 The bridge closed to traffic during the 2.5 year planned construction but was usable by pedestrians during the project.
 The original contractor went bankrupt, causing a 9-month delay.
 Northern Construction took over the work.
 In 2014, an additional cost $3 million was added to the project.
 The bridge re-opened on June 12, 2015.